 Reading Time: 11 minutesThe command line terminal, or shell on your Linux server, is a potent tool for deciphering activity on the server, performing operations, or making system changes.
 But with several thousand executable binaries installed by default, what tools are useful, and how should you use them safely?
 Continue reading “Useful Command Line for Linux Admins”

-Reading Time: 3 minutesBefore we get into the nitty-gritty of Apache tuning, we need to understand what happens when servers go unresponsive due to a poorly optimized configuration.
+Reading Time: 3 minutesBefore we get into the nitty-gritty of Apache tuning, we need to understand what happens when a VPS server or Dedicated server goes unresponsive due to a poorly optimized configuration.
 An over-tuned server is one that is configured to allow Continue reading “Apache Performance Tuning: Swap Memory”

 Reading Time: 2 minutesOften we hear a lot of customers asking why, when their server is largely idle, much of their RAM appears to be in use.